Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 National parks and other NPS-managed units provide a spectacular portal for experiencing Mother Nature, not to mention diverse cultures and formative history, firsthand.
 Millions and millions of people visit the U.S. National Park System every year from all over the world.

-These visits can foster an appreciation for ecological systems and cultural heritage—and the importance of environmental awareness, trail etiquette, Leave No Trace ethics, and generally treading lightly—which park-goers bring back to their own home landscapes.
+These visits can foster an appreciation for ecological systems and cultural heritage—and the importance of environmental awareness and trail etiquette - which park-goers bring back to their own home landscapes.

 Independent encounters with the National Park System’s sweeping landscapes, magnificent wildlife, and poignant historical landmarks certainly transform visitors.
 And then, there are all the active ways in which the NPS fulfills its mission of interpreting and facilitating public use of these lands, from guided hikes and evening ranger talks to direct community engagement, youth programs, and educational resources.